- Align supply chain strategies with corporate objectives.

 “They said, ‘Can you innovate with us?’ recalled L N Balaji, President of U.S. Operations for ITC Infotech.
 “So we united our supply chain management with SAP.”

 The system went live with Coca-Cola North America, combining SAP BusinessObjects with ITC’s Supply Chain Performance Management.
-The implementation – completed in cooperation with SAP Consulting – has been rolled out across the North American region and is a key milestone for Coca-Cola, allowing it to effectively align supply chain goals with business goals, providing visibility into end-to-end supply chain processes to help drive process consistency.
+The implementation – completed in cooperation with SAP Consulting – has been rolled out to multiple users across the North American region and is a key milestone for the Coca-Cola, allowing it to effectively align supply chain goals with business goals, providing visibility into end-to-end supply chain processes that will help drive process consistency.

 Coke established a set of supply chain guiding principles it wanted implemented:

 - Focus on metrics needing no manual intervention

 - Focus on metrics to drive profit consistency and metric consistency across the supply chain

 - Focus on industry standards that are not Coke specific

 - Develop a robust system for reporting hierarchies that change when business changes